cabooster/DeepCAD-RT/README.md

 **Example testing**

-To test the denoising performance with pre-trained models, you can use our demo data and correspoding models or edit parameters to test your own model in the demo file `demo_test_pipeline.py` .
+To test the denoising performance with pre-trained models, you can run the demo file `demo_test_pipeline.py` .
+One of our demo data and corresponding model will be downloaded by default to `DeepCAD_RT_pytorch/datasets` and `DeepCAD_RT_pytorch/pth` folder, respectively.
+This file can be applied to your data after editing testing parameters `datasets_path` and `denoise_model`.

 ```
 python demo_test_pipeline.py